websight-io/docs/docs/docs/developers/quick-start/index.md

 ### Update functional tests
 As functional tests fail due to the changes, you should adjust them.
 They are placed in file `tests/end-to-end/tests/lunatitle.cy.ts`.

 The first test checks the font size for the overline text.
-There are two component intances validated.
+There are two component instances validated.
 Thus, you need to update assertions for both of them as follows.

 ```typescript
     cy.getByTestId('component_title1')